Familiarity with University Regulations

 Academic concerns: Office of Academic Operations

-Operational issues or concerns: Office of the President
+Operational or financial issues or concerns: Office of the President

 Students will NOT be subject to unfair actions as a result of initiating a complaint.